Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Howard Springs, placing the area among the bottom 25% of areas assessed nationally

 Howard Springs has seen approximately 10 new homes approved annually over the past five financial years, totalling 53 homes.
-As of FY26, 7 approvals have been recorded.
-Despite population decline during this period, development activity has been adequate relative to population change, benefiting buyers with an average dwelling construction cost value of $319,000.
+In FY26 so far, 8 approvals have been recorded.
+Despite population decline during this period, development activity has been adequate relative to population change, benefiting buyers with an average dwelling construction cost of $319,000.
 This year, $84.9 million in commercial approvals have been registered, indicating strong commercial development momentum.

-Compared to Greater Darwin, Howard Springs records roughly half the building activity per person and ranks among the 31st percentile nationally for housing choices, suggesting more limited options for buyers and supporting demand for existing properties.
-Recent development has consisted entirely of detached houses, preserving the area's low density nature and attracting space-seeking buyers, with an estimated 569 people per dwelling approval.
+Compared to Greater Darwin, Howard Springs records roughly half the building activity per person and ranks among the 31st percentile nationally for building activity, offering limited choices for buyers and supporting demand for existing properties.
+Recent development has consisted entirely of detached houses, maintaining the area's low-density nature and attracting space-seeking buyers, with an estimated 569 people per dwelling approval.
 Population forecasts indicate Howard Springs will gain 1,287 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Population forecasts indicate Howard Springs will gain 1,287 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.